Rockneeraj/mininet/README.md

 successful exit.
 * It is already obseved that sometimes interfaces of vxlan plane are not removed from base machine.
 So we have to remove them manually.
+* If by any reason the process terminates then you manually have to kill ovs-vswithcd ovsdb-server and any other process that user launched on nmaespaces.

 ### Limitations